Title: Learning to Converse: An End-to-End Neural Approach

 Edo Airoldi received a PhD from Carnegie Mellon University in 2007, working at the intersection of statistical machine learning and computational social science with Stephen Fienberg and Kathleen Carley.
 His PhD thesis explored modeling approaches and inference strategies for analyzing social and biological networks.
 Until December 2008, he was a postdoctoral fellow in the Lewis-Sigler Institute for Integrative Genomics and the Department of Computer Science at Princeton University working with Olga Troyanskaya and David Botstein.
 They developed mechanistic models of regulation, leveraging of high-thoughput technology, to gain insights into aspects of cellular dynamics that are not directly measurable at the desired resolution, such as growth rate.
 He joined the Statistics Department at Harvard University in 2009.

-Diverse Particle Selection for High-Dimensional Inference in Graphical Models
+Title: Diverse Particle Selection for High-Dimensional Inference in Graphical Models

 Speaker: Erik Sudderth, Brown University